Tamil keyboard

 The Tamil keyboard is used in computers and mobile devices to input text in the Tamil script.

 The keyboard layout approved by the Government of Tamil Nadu is Tamil 99.
 The InScript keyboard is the keyboard layout standardized by the Government of India for inputting text in the languages of India written in Brahmic scripts.

 Tamil keyboards are often digraphic, combining the Tamil script with the Latin alphabet.

+Tamil input methods

+There are different systems developed to type Tamil language characters using a typewriter or a computer keyboard.
+Several programs such as Azhagi and NHM writer provide both fixed and phonetic type layouts for typing.